vivek-taboola/taboola-plugin-v2/readme.txt

 == Changelog ==

 = 2.0.0 =
-* UI change and added more functionality.
+* Enhanced UI and functionality
-* Support for PHP 8.0.x
+* Support for below-article, mid-article and homepage widgets
-* Tested on Wordpress 6.0.2
+* Tested on Wordpress 6.0.3

 = 1.0.14 =
-* Additional logging.
+* Additional logging

 = 1.0.13 =
-* Minor fixes and improvements.
+* Minor fixes and improvements

 = 1.0.12 =
 * Minor Fix for PHP 8.0.x